Zero trust security basics

 Here’s some good news: cyber attackers most often target individuals in known ways, meaning there are common ways to prevent them and warning signs to look out for.

-Here are some of the primary cyber threats facing individuals and how to prevent and spot them:
+Here are some of the primary digital threats facing individuals and how to prevent and spot them:

 - Phishing and smishing: These types of attacks are commonly leveraged against individuals.
 “Phishing” refers to when criminals use emails or malicious website links to steal personal information.
 An attacker may send emails that appear to come from a reputable financial institution and that prompt the recipient to log in or provide account information, typically suggesting that there is some sort of problem with the account that the user needs to address.
 When the victim responds with their login or personal information, the attacker can use it to gain access to accounts and commit identity or credit card fraud.
 “Smishing” is a similar type of attack, but it’s carried out via SMS or text message rather than email.